tethys-ts/tethysts/sphinx/source/usage_a.rst

                                        (d['owner'] == 'Environment Canterbury')][0]
   my_dataset

-In this example there is one remote we want to check for datasets, but more dictionaries of connection configs and buckets can be added to the remotes list.
+In this example there is one remote we want to check for datasets, but more dictionaries can be added to the remotes list to parse more datasets.

 Stations
 --------